xnuinside/py-models-parser/docs/README.rst

 Changelog
 ---------

+**v0.5.1**
+Fixes:

+#.
+Sometimes multiple parents names in "parents" output was joined in one string - fixed.

 **v0.5.0**

 #.
-Added base support for Pydal tables definition
+Added base support for Pydal tables definitions
 #.
 Added support for python list syntax like []

 **v0.4.0**